 Additional publications have been included for the introductory part as well as for the background part on the pathophysiology of AMD and on the mode of action of metformin.
 These publications were identified by direct database search as well as by backward citation searching.

+(11)

+(12)(10)(11)(13)(14)(15)(15)(16)(17)

 MAIN TEXT

-AMD

-AMD is a progressive, multi-factorial disease with a complex pathophysiology which is probably not fully understood in all its details until today.
-It is well known that age-related changes as well as environmental influences, a certain genetic disposition and inflammatory processes play a role (11).

-Clinically, AMD is classified into an early, an intermediate and two forms of late stage AMD: the dry, non-neovascular and the wet, neovascular form (Figure 1) (12).
-Small drusen are the earliest precursor signs of AMD that usually do not cause any symptoms.
-Early and even intermediate AMD may have no or only minimal symptoms (10).
-Possible symptoms of early and intermediate AMD are subtle distortion (metamorphopsia), increased blurring and decreased contrast sensitivity.
-Late, neovascular AMD, however, has more profound visual symptoms that can aggravate more rapidly.
-Distortion is more severe and/or large central scotoma or blind spot can occur due to hemorrhage or fluid accumulation.
-Late, non-neovascular AMD is characterized by progressive central vision loss due to degeneration of the retinal pigment epithelium (RPE) and the photoreceptor cells, referred to as geographic atrophy (GA) (11).

-AMD - treatment options

-Approved treatment is currently only available for the neovascular form.
-Standard of care is the intravitreal injection of anti-VEGF agents to antagonize the formation of pathological neovascular vessels thereby reducing retinal damage by sub- and/or intraretinal fluid or blood accumulation (13).
-Additionally, larger subretinal hemorrhages can be treated by surgical intervention to eliminate the subretinal blood mechanically (14).

-The non-neovascular form remains untreatable until today, although efforts are made to find treatment options that at least slow down the progression of the disease (15).
-Possible targets are the underlying pathophysiological mechanisms that cause the central retinal atrophy.
-Possible treatment options include nutritional supplements, anti-inflammatory drugs, reduction of oxidative stress, neuroprotection and improvement of choroidal blood flow (15).
-Another, non-drug mediated therapy has shown promising results for intermediate dry AMD.
-Photobiomodulation was used to stimulate the retina at a cellular level using certain wavelengths of light (16).
-As a result, the cellular metabolic function at the level of the mitochondria is activated and stabilized and cellular proliferation and cytoprotection is promoted.
-Very recently, data of the LIGHTSITE III trial were communicated and showed functional effects by improving the best corrected visual acuity (BCVA) and anatomical effects by cessation of drusen deposition (17).

-Risk factors and pathophysiology of AMD
+Pathophysiology of AMD

 As mentioned above, the pathophysiology of AMD is complex and several risk factors are associated with this disease.
 As a neurosensory tissue, the retina, especially the photoreceptor cells, are metabolically highly active.
 This requires a constant balance between breakdown of metabolic waste products and supply of necessary nutrients, including oxygen.
 In the healthy retina, the RPE with its tight contact to the photoreceptor cells, Bruch’s membrane and the choroidal vasculature executes this important task (18).
-The monolayered RPE with its tight junctions together with Bruch’s membrane as physical support and as a selective diffusion barrier form the blood-retina-barrier (BRB) which precisely regulates the passage of ions, water, nutrients, proteins and oxygen (19).
+The RPE cells form a single cell layer with neighboring cells being connected via tight junctions.
+This single cell layer is supported by Bruch’s membrane lying underneath.
+This complex forms the selective diffusion barrier known as the blood-retina-barrier (BRB) which precisely regulates the passage of ions, water, nutrients, proteins and oxygen (19).
 Any change to this sensitive interface, irrespective of its cause (e.g. age, disease, environmental factors), will affect the precise metabolic balance (11,19,20).